readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 By default, users that Sign Up with a Google account do not have any permissions over any project.
 However, you can define which Teams users matching your company's domain email address will auto-join when they Sign Up.
 Read the following sections to learn how to grant read and admin access.

+You can enable this feature in your organization by going to "your organization detail's page" > :guilabel:`Settings` > :guilabel:`Authorization` and selecting :guilabel:`Google` as provider and writing your ``company.com`` domain in :guilabel:`Domain` field.

 Grant access to read a project